 An immature personality disorder is a Personality disorder.
-Immature personality disorders like other personality disorders are a group of mental health conditions that affect the way an individual thinks, feels, and behaves.
+Immature personality disorders, like other personality disorders, are a group of mental health conditions that affect how an individual thinks, feels, and behaves.
 They are characterized by enduring patterns of behavior that cause significant distress and impair an individual’s ability to function in their daily life.
-Immature Personality Disorder specifically is characterized by the use of immature defense mechanisms, such as emotionally reactive behavior, immaturity, and a lack of psychological insight.
+Immature Personality Disorder is characterized explicitly by using immature defense mechanisms, such as emotionally reactive behavior, immaturity, and a lack of psychological insight.

 Immature Personality Disorder in Adults

-Unfortunately, there is no set age when a personality disorder would be considered to be immature.
+Unfortunately, there is no set age for a personality disorder to be considered immature.
 Personality disorders can affect adults of any age and may have been present since early childhood or develop later in life.
 It is best to consult a trained mental health professional for an accurate diagnosis of a personality disorder.

 - Immature Parents Quotes

 - Psychiatric Disorders Treatment, List, Causes, Symptoms & Types

 - Relationship Attachment Styles, Theory, Anxious & Avoidant Style, Dismissive Avoidant Style

 - Narcissistic Parents Described, 17 Signs Your Mother or Father is a Narcissist & How Narcissistic Parents Affect Your Mental Health